 What is GitOps?

-By 2023, DevOps is expected to become a $9.4 billion industry.
-This ever-popular merging of development and IT operations has made it easier for companies to build and deploy software.
+This ever-popular merging of development and IT operations into DevOps has made it easier for companies to build and deploy software.

 While it might seem like DevOps only recently appeared on the scene, there's now a leaner, more efficient version that has made the software development and deployment process even more streamlined.
 Instead of using a separate team for system administration and operations, cloud-native application delivery uses GitOps.